debsouryadatta/PredictionMarket/README.md

 7. `pnpm i ethers` - in the client dir
 8. Creating the MainComp component which contains most of the ui
 9. Connecting the smart contract to the client using ethers.js and also used next-themes for the dark mode
+10. Creating a landing page with shadcn and framer-motion - `pnpm i framer-motion`
+11. Using zuztand for global state management - `pnpm i zustand`